310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/tetora_2.md

 {% img /img/es/eventstory/stellamaris/minitalk_tetora2_3.jpg %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
-you would like to give me something else? this is… a [pamphlet], right?

-ohh, there will be a [photoshoot event] for this fishie, yes?

-i already finished my work, so maybe i will [go] and visit them.
+I've got no choice but to go step by step, and start from whatever I'm capable of.
+I'll also ask Shinobu-kun and Midori-kun for their advice.

+But huh, after using my head, I'm getting the urge to move my body…

+I wonder if the training room's free right now?
+If it is, I think I'll do some light training!
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          Here's the map for it.
+          It was free.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Tetora v2 %}
-            waah, you are always [perfect] with your job, aren't you~?

-            fufu, i will take a [peek] on my way [home].
+            Ah, you passed by that room?

+            Then I'll head over there now.
+Thank you for all your help, Anego!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll prepare a camera.
+            I'll prepare a towel for you.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Tetora smilesoft %}
-            you will prepare a [camera] for the [photoshoot]?

-            then let's go together, anzu-san~
+            Huh?
+No, no, I'll prepare that myself.
+I can't keep takin' more of your time!

+            But I appreciate the thought, Anego.
+You've given me the strength to work hard in my training~♪
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Please enjoy yourself.
+            I think that person was over there.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Tetora v2 %}
-            hm? you will not join me, anzu-san?

-            then i will invite someone else to come with me~
+            Taishou was there a moment ago!?
+Will I be able to see him if I run now…?

+            Thank you so much for letting me know!
+I'll head off, then!
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /stella_maris/minitalk/tetora_1,, arrow-left, Tetora Mini Talk: lovely present %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>
+<div toc>{% btn /stella_maris/minitalk/tetora_1,, arrow-left, Tetora Mini Talk: Buying Ingredients for a Big Meal %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>

-## Translation Notes

-[^1]: In this case, Tetora is referring to <em>yuruchara</em>, the bizarre-cute mascots that Midori loves, and that his Ryuseitai (known as Yuruseitai) is about.